 The best way to adjust the soil pH for your tomato plants is to use additives that do double duty.
 Use soil amendments that move pH in the right direction while also adding nutrients that your soil needs.

-However, before you add anything to your soil, you should do a soil test.
+However, you should get a soil test before you add anything to your soil.
 A soil test will tell you the pH and nutrient levels in your soil.

 The information from a soil test will tell you whether you need to add anything to your soil.
 It will also give you a better idea of what to use.